aukilabs/posemesh/core/compute-node/README.md

 authentication use separate, explicit entrypoints while sharing the task engine.

+The authenticated P2P stack is intentionally split out of this crate:
+[`auki-p2p`](../auki-p2p/README.md) owns the reusable runtime, identity, mutual authentication, relay transport, and route catalog;
+[`auki-p2p-dataset`](../auki-p2p-dataset/README.md) owns the dataset protocol.
+Compute-node remains the composition root for DDS credential acquisition, DMS relay bookings, task lifecycle, and shutdown.
+Runners receive protocol-specific facades explicitly in their constructors, never through `TaskCtx` and never as the raw P2P node or credentials.

 ## Responsibilities
 - Environment-driven configuration (`config`) with typed accessors and sane defaults where permitted.